microsoft/SWE-bench-Live/README.md

 SWE-bench-Live is a live benchmark for issue resolving, designed to evaluate an AI system's ability to complete real-world software engineering tasks.
 Thanks to our automated dataset curation pipeline, we plan to update SWE-bench-Live on a monthly basis to provide the community with up-to-date task instances and support rigorous and contamination-free evaluation.

 ## News
+- **25/12/2025**: [SWE-bench-Live Multi-Language Linux-Dist](https://huggingface.co/datasets/SWE-bench-Live/MultiLang) Dataset has been released, together with RepoLaunch that supports (C C++ C# Python Java Go JS/TS Rust) languages & (Windows, Linux) images.
 - **04/12/2025**: We have updated eval result of GPT-5 and Claude-4.5 on our website.
 Though Claude might have seen the ground truth because its knowledge cutoff month is July 2025.
 We have also separated the RepoLaunch project to [RepoLaunch](https://github.com/microsoft/RepoLaunch/).
 Please contribute repolaunch agent relevant codes to this new repository.
 For more info please refer to [PR#35](https://github.com/microsoft/SWE-bench-Live/pull/35).
-- **09/23/2025**: We upgraded RepoLaunch Agent to support building repos on all mainstram languages (C C++ C# Python Java Go JS/TS Rust) and on both Linux&Windows platforms.
-We added test log parsing functionalities so test log parsing does not depend on pytest any more!
-We also added minimal rebuild command generation for languages that require resolving dependencies and compiling again after code-fix for automated test.
-SWE-bench-Live/MultiLang and SWE-bench-Live/Windows are being released one language at a time.
 - **09/17/2025**: Dataset updated (through 08/2025)!
 We’ve finalized the update process for huggingface dataset SWE-bench-Live/SWE-bench-Live (Python tasks): **Each month, we will add 50 newly verified, high-quality issues to the dataset test split**.
 The `lite` and `verified` splits will remain frozen, ensuring fair leaderboard comparisons and keeping evaluation costs manageable.
 To access all the latest issues, please refer to the `full` split!